-Once you’ve added a mask, choose the Paint tool (B) and select a basic round brush.
-Remember, we’ll need the colors black and white and to reset the primary and secondary colors in Pixelmator Pro to black and white, you can press the D key.
-The color black will be selected by default.
+Once you’ve added the mask, choose the Paint tool (by pressing thekey) and select a basic round brush.
+To make it easier to edit masks, you can reset the primary and secondary colors to black and white and to do that, you can press the key.
+By default, the color black will be selected.

 Useful Keyboard Shortcuts

-When editing layer masks, there are three very useful keyboard shortcuts to remember: B, D, and X. The B key selects the Paint tool so you can choose a brush with which to edit the mask.
-The D key resets the primary and secondary colors in Pixelmator Pro to black and white.
-And the X key switches between those two colors.
+When editing layer masks, there are three very useful keyboard shortcuts to remember:, , and .
+The key selects the Paint tool so you can choose a brush with which to edit the mask.
+The key resets the primary and secondary colors in Pixelmator Pro to black and white.
+And the key switches between those two colors.

 With the layer mask still selected, paint over your image.
-The areas you paint over will be nondestructively erased and, if you have other layers underneath, they will start showing through.
-If you’d like, you can also experiment with shades of grey (or adjust the Opacity of the brush) to make areas partially visible.
+The areas you paint over will be nondestructively hidden and, if you have other layers underneath, they will become visible.
+If you’d like, you can also experiment with shades of grey (or adjust the Opacity of your brush) to make areas partially visible.

 Invert a Mask

-You can use the Command-I keyboard shortcut to invert a mask from black to white, so instead of painting to hide areas, you could start with a black mask and paint with white to gradually reveal areas.
+You can use the– keyboard shortcut to invert a mask from black to white, so instead of painting to hide areas, you could start with a black mask and paint with white to gradually reveal areas.

-In Pixelmator Pro, there are more ways to create masks than just painting them in.
-For example, you can also create them from selections.
+In addition to manually painting masks, there are a few more ways to mask out parts of images.
+For example, you can create masks from selections.
 If you have an object you’d like to mask, you can first make a selection of it using any of the selection tools.
-When you add a mask, everything outside the selected area will be hidden by the mask automatically created for you.
+When you add a mask, everything outside the selected area will be hidden by the mask, which is automatically created for you.

 You can even use effects to create masks nondestructively.
 For example, you can create a mask from an image by applying the Image fill effect to a layer mask.
 Or use the Gradient fill effect to create a fade effect.